E-mail: annacg at umich dot edu

 Phone: +1 734 224 8535

-My research interests include analysis, probability, networking, and algorithms.
+My research interests include analysis, probability, discrete mathematics, and algorithms.
 I am especially interested in randomized algorithms with applications to harmonic analysis, signal and image processing, and massive datasets.